Syria crisis: What is happening after 10 years of war?

 "We are expecting an explosion of coronavirus in the camps."

 Coronavirus has been reported in camps in northern Syria.
-Our local partners on the ground are reporting urgent concerns about the risks of the virus spreading, as vulnerable people are unable to take the basic measures to protect themselves.
+Local partners on the ground are reporting urgent concerns about the risks of the virus spreading, as vulnerable people are unable to take the basic measures to protect themselves.

-Mustafa, 28, a frontline worker supported by CAFOD, lives in a camp outside Idlib with displaced people.
+Mustafa, 28, a frontline worker, lives in a camp with displaced people.
 He said:

 “My heart is beating so hard; we are expecting an explosion of coronavirus in the camps.
 The coming days are really critical for us.
 Doctors are preparing for the spread of the virus.
 People live in large overcrowded settlements in tents with maybe 12 people and no access to clean water.
 It will be a catastrophe.
 Disaster.
 Please help them.”

-CAFOD is supporting a partner organisation to respond to coronavirus in the camps in north-west Syria.
-It is an area where few other agencies are currently operating due to the situation.
+CAFOD is supporting a partner organisation to respond to coronavirus in camps.
+Your support is helping to:

-- Build new toilets, handwashing sinks and a laundry tub in unregistered camps in north-west Syria, for families who have fled the conflict.
+- Build new toilets, handwashing sinks and a laundry tub in unregistered camps, for families who have fled the conflict.

 - Give out PPE and hygiene items like soap to vulnerable families, along with advice on how they can protect themselves from coronavirus.